Hospitaller Templar heritage

 What heritage is involved?

-Life and settlement in the new Latin states of the East (fortified castles, protection of holy places, maintenance of men-at-arms) was expensive.
+Living and settling in the new Latin states of the East (fortified castles, protection of holy places, maintenance of men-at-arms) was expensive.

-The orders will be organized with rear bases, "rental farms", now called "commanderies", spread across the whole of the European continent, providing logistical and financial support for the Orient.
-These commanderies have outbuildings several kilometres around, which multiplied the land holdings and buildings of both orders, reinforcing local roots,
+The orders were to organise themselves with rear bases, "reporting farms", now called "commanderies", spread across the whole of the European continent, providing logistical and financial support for the East.
+These commanderies had outbuildings several kilometres away, which multiplied the land holdings and buildings of the two orders, strengthening their local roots,

 close to the people.
 These lands were donated by local lords, reflecting the power of baronies or viscounties such as Hautefort, Ventadour, Turenne or Comborn.